fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 `init`, `map_entry`, `rehash`, `remove`, and `set_other_data`.
-They also provide procedures to inquire about entries in the hash map: `get_other_data`, and `valid_key`.
+They also provide procedures to inquire about entries in the hash map: `get_other_data`, and `key_test`.
 Finally they provide procedures to inquire about the overall structure and performance of the hash map object:`calls`, `entries`, `get_other_data`, `loading`, `slots`, and `total_depth`.
 The module also defines a number of public constants: